jarviscanada/jarvis_data_eng_JoelAttalla/linux_sql/README.md

 store the collected data in assigned databases, implement monitoring programs to continuously collect resource data usage and hardware specifications across servers.
 Lastly, we have incorporated compiled SQL Queries to organize data clusters and combat any errors that may arise throughout the deployment process.
+We will discuss the
 ###Architecture

 ###Scripts